 Science, Tech, Math › Animals & Nature Differences and Similarities Between a Centipede and a Millipede Chilopoda vs. Diplopoda Share Flipboard Email Print Mick Talbot/ Flickr CC Animals & Nature Insects Basics Behavior & Communication Ants.
 Bees, & Wasps Beetles Butterflies & Moths Spiders Ticks & Mites True Bugs, Aphids, Cicadas, and Hoppers Amphibians Birds Habitat Profiles Mammals Reptiles Wildlife Conservation Marine Life Forestry Dinosaurs Evolution View More by Debbie Hadley Debbie Hadley is a science educator with 25 years of experience who has written on science topics for over a decade.
-Updated May 25, 2019 Centipedes and millipedes seem to get lumped together in a miscellaneous group, simply, the critters that are not insects or arachnids.
+Updated April 05, 2019 Centipedes and millipedes seem to get lumped together in a miscellaneous group, simply, the critters that are not insects or arachnids.
 Most people have difficulties telling the two apart.
 Both centipedes and millipedes belong to the subgroup of multilegged creatures called myriapods.
 Centipedes Within the myriapods, the centipedes belong to their own class, called chilopods.
 There are 8,000 species.
 The class name originates from the Greek cheilos, meaning "lip," and poda, meaning "foot."
 The word "centipede" comes from the Latin prefix centi-, meaning "hundred," and pedis, meaning "foot."
 Despite the name, centipedes can have a varying number of legs, ranging from 30 to 354.
 Centipedes always have an odd number of pairs of legs, which means no species has only 100 legs as the name suggests.
 Millipedes Millipedes belong to a separate class of diplopods.
 There are about 12,000 species of millipedes.
 The class name is also from the Greek, diplopoda which means "double foot."
 Although the word "millipede" derives from the Latin for "thousand feet," no known species has 1,000 feet, the record holds at 750 legs.
 Differences Between Centipedes and Millipedes Besides the number of legs, there are a number of characteristics that set centipedes and millipedes apart.
 Characteristic Centipede Millipede Antennae Long Short Number of legs One pair per body segment Two pairs per body segment, except for the first three segments, which have one pair each Appearance of legs Visibly extend from sides of body; trail backward behind body Do not visibly extend from body; rear leg pairs in line with body Movement Fast runners Slow walkers Bite Can bite Do not bite Feeding habits Mostly predatory Mostly scavengers Defensive mechanism Use their fast moves to escape predators, injects venom to paralyze prey and can squeeze prey with back legs.
 Curls body into tight spirals to protect their soft undersides, head, and legs.
 They can burrow easily.
 Many species discharge a smelly and disgusting-tasting liquid that drives off many predators.
 Ways That Centipedes and Millipedes Are Alike Although they vary in a lot of ways, there are some similarities between centipedes and millipedes like belonging to the largest phylum in the animal kingdom, Arthropoda.
 Body Similarities Besides both having antennae and many legs, they also breathe through little holes or spiracles on the sides of their bodies.
 They both have poor vision.
 They both grow by shedding their external skeletons, and when they are young, grow new segments to their bodies and new legs each time they molt.
 Habitat Preferences Both centipedes and millipedes are found throughout the world but are most abundant in the tropics.
 They require a moist environment and are most active at night.
 Meet the Species The giant Sonoran centipede, Scolopendra heros, which is native to Texas in the U.S., can reach 6 inches in length and has sizeable jaws that pack quite a punch.
 The venom can cause enough pain and swelling to land you in the hospital and can be very dangerous to small children or individuals that are sensitive to insect toxins.
 The giant African millipede, Archispirostreptus gigas, is one of the largest millipedes, growing up to 15 inches in length.
 It has approximately 256 legs.
 It is native to Africa but rarely lives in high altitudes.
 It prefers forest.
 It is black in color, is harmless and is often kept as a pet.
 Generally, giant millipedes have a life expectancy of up to seven years.
-Continue Reading How Many Legs Does a Millipede Reeeeally Have?
-Centipedes Don't Have 100 Legs, but They Do Have Interesting Lives Myriapods and Their Many Legs Spiders, Scorpions, Ticks and More: Traits of Arachnids Centipedes Never Have 100 Legs and Other Fascinating Facts Boy or Girl?
-How to Sex Pet Millipedes 10 Fascinating Facts About Millipedes Habits and Traits of House Centipedes What Makes an Insect an Insect?
-Can You Identify These 30 Different Invertebrate Groups?
-Beetles, Katydids, and Arthropods That Share Our World Are Fascinating What Are Camel Spiders?
-What Are Trilobites?
-10 Facts About Arthropods A Guide to Caring for Pet Millipedes Are Daddy Longlegs Spiders?
+Continue Reading Myriapods and Their Many Legs Centipedes Never Have 100 Legs and Other Fascinating Facts How Many Legs Does a Millipede Reeeeally Have?
+Spiders, Scorpions, Ticks and More: Traits of Arachnids Centipedes Don't Have 100 Legs, but They Do Have Interesting Lives Can You Identify These 30 Different Invertebrate Groups?
+Why Were Prehistoric Insects So Big?
+10 Fascinating Facts About Stink Bugs What Is An Arthropod?
+Cool Acorn Barnacles Facts Habits and Traits of House Centipedes Is It a Bug or an Insect?
+What's the Difference?
+Beetles, Katydids, and Arthropods That Share Our World Are Fascinating The Truth About Tarantulas Dinosaurs Weren't The Only Reptiles to Go Extinct Why Are There Fleas in the Snow?